frotaur/claudecuratortest/guidelines.md

 This repository is dedicated to all things whale-related.
 Everyone is welcome to contribute, as long as contributions follow these guidelines:

 ## Content Requirements
-- All contributions must be whale-related
+- Contributions must be whale-related, or in some way improve the repository
-- This includes whale pictures, whale code, whale text, whale facts, etc.
+- This includes whale pictures, whale code, whale text, whale facts, etc
-- Be respectful and family-friendly with your whale content
+- Be respectful and family-friendly with your content
 - Be reasonable with the size of your PR's, they should not contain huge files

 ## How to Contribute
-- Submit a pull request with your whale contribution
+- Submit a pull request with your contribution
 - Ensure your submission is properly formatted and documented
-- Include a brief description of how your contribution relates to whales
+- Include a brief description of how your contribution improves the repository

 ## Guidelines Evolution
 - Contributors are welcome to propose changes to these guidelines
-- Guideline modifications must themselves follow the whale theme
+- Guideline modifications must themselves follow the guidelines
 - The AI curator will review all guideline change proposals
-- The AI curator will respond in a friendly way.
+- The AI curator will respond in a friendly way

 Happy whale contributing! 🐳